-Best Agents to use in Valorant: Every character ranked | Dexerto.com
+Best Valorant Agents to use on patch 1.12: Every character ranked - Dexerto

 - Ultimate Ability — Hunter’s Fury (7 Points): EQUIP a bow with three long-range, wall-piercing energy blasts.
 FIRE to release an energy blast in a line in front of Sova, dealing damage and revealing the location of enemies caught in the line.
 This ability can be reused up to two more times while the ability timer is active.

-By mastering some canny lineups with Sova's bolt, the Agent offers a diverse approach in their quest for intel that no other can match.
+By mastering some lineups with Sova’s bolt, the Agent offers a diverse approach in their quest for intel that no other can match.
+His Owl Drone isn’t to be forgotten though, as it makes for the perfect ‘entry’ into a site when coupled with an ally right behind it.

 Hunter’s Fury is great when combined with a Recon Bolt that goes undetected, as it can penetrate walls to damage enemies.
 If the enemy is already weak, one blast of energy will be enough to leave them on the sidelines.
-But the loud voice quip together with a warning that you’re being targeted makes it relatively easy for your foes to escape unscathed.
+But the loud voice quip, together with a warning that you’re being targeted, makes it relatively easy for your foes to escape unharmed.

-Perhaps Valorant’s most controversial character, Raze was arguably Valorant’s only overpowered character.
-But following Riot's 0.47 patch, the character received a major nerf.
-Equipped with a Boom Bot for essential intel, a Blast Pack to boost her into places that give her a vertical advantage and up to two sets of cluster grenades which have a devastating radius — it’s easy to see why Raze is most people’s go-to Agent.

-- Ability 2 — Blast Pack (100 Creds): INSTANTLY throw a Blast Pack that will stick to surfaces. reuse the ability after deployment to detonate, damaging and moving anything hit.

 Valorant’s B-tier Agents